 Few more tips for Google Play Store pending downloads:

-– Pending downloads will continue to show in your Play Store app’s download history until they complete successfully or the download is canceled.
+– Pending downloads will continue to show in your Play Store app’s download history until they are completed successfully or the download is canceled.
 They are not actually deleted from your download history until one of those outcomes occurs.

 – Tapping on a pending download in your Play Store download history will not start the download immediately.
 It will just provide more details about the pending status and estimated download size so you can ensure there is enough storage space available.

 – To cancel a pending download, just swipe left or right on the download listing in your Play Store download history.
 Then tap “Cancel” to confirm you want to cancel the pending download.
-Canceled downloads will eventually delete from your history.
+Canceled downloads will eventually be deleted from your history.

 – Disabling battery optimization, background network access, or automatic app updates for the Play Store app will prevent future pending downloads from stalling in the background.
 However, it will not resolve any currently pending downloads you already have queued up.